-The science of health and its application to the individual, home, community, and school.
-Elementary physiology, nutrition, dependency, and current health problems of national concern.
+This course covers the science of health and its application to the individual, family, and community.
+Topics presented include stress management, human sexuality, elementary physiology, nutrition, dependency behaviors, and other current national health concerns.
 (45-0) Equivalent to 70-110, BIOL-105.